-Nor except as provided by this Act as to liability to maintain fences.
+Nor except as to liability to maintain

-EVERY owner of land and every person lodging or Owner of cattle and person causing to be lodged for alleged trespass any cattle, or delivering the impounding to be jointly gurne to any navyell-accept to be impounded about he jointly and same to any poundkeeper to be impounded, shall be jointly and severally responsible to such poundkeeper for all fees, charges, and expenses of keeping, feeding, and impounding such cattle, as provided by this Act, to be recovered summarily in the same manner as any fee or penalty may be recovered or enforced under this Act.
+Every owner of land and every person lodging or causing to be lodged for alleged trespass any cattle, or delivering the same to any poundkeeper to be impounded, shall be jointly and severally responsible to such poundkeeper for all fees, charges, and expenses of keeping. feeding, and impounding such cattle, as provided by this Act, to be recovered summarily in the same manner as any fee or penalty may be recovered or enforced under this Act.